michaelfranzl/SalorHospitality/README.markdown

 # BillGastro: A POS (Point of Sales) Ruby on Rails Internet Application for your Restaurant or Bar

 BillGastro helps you manage your daily business in Restaurants, Bars, etc. It is real world-tested in a restaurant in Vienna (since March of 2010) and continues to be used live.
 It has eye-candy graphics and was optimized for fast entering of sales (uses lots of js, minimal http requests).
+Main Features:

+* It has detailed article management using drag-and drop
+* Tables can be moved around with drag-and-drop
+* User management with roles (superuser, administrator, waiter, restaurant)
+* An XML file can be generated to display an always up-to-date menucard rendered in Macromedia Flash.
+* Sold Items can be easily taken from one invoice to another invoice, in case guests want to pay separately
+* Sold Items can be assigned to a cost center, in case the restaurant invites the guest
+* There is a fast storno-method for sold items
+* The application generates ESCPOS code for printing on standard thermo-printers like the popular Epson TM-T88. (see details for printing below)

 # Licence